Murder of Joann Lee Tiesler

-On October 7, 2001, 30-year-old Joann Lee Tiesler, a nurse, was raped and stabbed to death in her home in Cherry Log, Georgia, United States, by 31-year-old William LeCroy Jr., a discharged U.S. soldier and sex offender.
-LeCroy had broken into Tiesler's house while she was out shopping and waited for her to come home, and when she did he bound, raped, and murdered her then stole her car.

-LeCroy was arrested by the Federal Bureau of Investigation (FBI) on October 11, 2001, while attempting to flee to Canada.
+On October 7, 2001, American nurse Joann Lee Tiesler, 30, was raped and stabbed to death in her home in Cherry Log, Georgia, by William LeCroy Jr., her neighbor and a former U.S. soldier.
+LeCroy, who was also a sex offender, had broken into Tiesler's house while she was out shopping, waited for her to come home, then bound, sexually assaulted, and stabbed her to death.
+He was arrested by the Federal Bureau of Investigation (FBI) on October 11, 2001, while attempting to flee to Canada in Tiesler's car.
 He was sentenced to death in federal court in 2004 and executed by the federal government on September 22, 2020.

 Background

 Joann Lee Tiesler was an employed nurse in the state of Georgia.
 Born in Tennessee, she attended Franklin High School in Franklin, Tennessee, where she also played for the girls' soccer team.
 Upon graduation she attended Berry College in Rome, Georgia and obtained a master's degree at Vanderbilt University.
 As a family nurse practitioner, she was able to obtain work in the National Health Corps.
 During her work from 1999 to 2001, she successfully treated numerous patients who mostly lived in the cities of Blue Ridge and Ellijay.